emacsmirror/scpaste/README.md

 known hosts file--scpaste will not prompt you to add it but will simply hang.

+You can set `scpaste-async` to upload asynchronously.
+When this is set, the URL will be put on the kill ring before the upload completes, so there is a chance it will fail, but an error buffer will be displayed in this case.
+This defaults to true when EXWM is active.

 ## Usage

 `M-x scpaste`, (or `scpaste-region`) enter a name, and press